 The issue of the power lines.
 We finally saw some revision to the power line legislation, that's going to restore, as it should, an independent needs assessment for those power lines, but no one wants to go back and look at all of the reasons why those initial power line contracts were approved without proper scrutiny, without an independent needs assessment.
 I would note that the parent company of one of the companies who is going to be a huge beneficiary just announced another criminal prosecution, one of its executives.
 I don't know.
 Maybe there's someone in the public service that might want to bring this forward, might want to talk about something that is known about: what were the reasons behind why this decision was made against the public interest?
 These are the kinds of things that we are bringing forward as an opposition.
-These are the kinds of things that MLAs are hearing about.
 These are the kinds of things that the media are hearing about.
+These